 I thought it would be a good idea to share with you some of the social decorum or etiquette that we were expected to follow when we were younger (which is probably before you were born, dear reader).
 Yes, in such prose as these when addressing the reader they were often referred to as ‘dear’ or even ‘gentle reader’!)
 The following relate to ‘greetings’ in the 1960s.
 Some of these conventions are still applied by the ‘old school’!

-• If a lady entered a room all the gentlemen were expecteed to stand.
+• If a lady entered a room all the gentlemen were expected to stand.
 If a large room or hall, or in a large gathering it was understood that only those whom she approached would stand until she was seated.

 • All gentlemen would stand to shake hands but the ladies would remain seated to do the same.
-(I believe this is still expected and correct behavior.)
+(I believe this is still expected and correct behaviour.)

-• Unless they are a relative or long standing friend or aquaintence, no kissing is allowed.
+• Unless they are a relative or long standing friend or acquaintance, no kissing is allowed.
 If the lady leaned forward for a peck then this could be offered or received, but this was unlikely.

 • Anyone senior to us in years we would call ‘sir’ or ‘madam’, unless instructed by them to do otherwise.
 If respect needed to be emphasised then these could be used at any time.